Frozen forecasts: meteorology in Antarctica

 Image: An AAD staff member drills sea ice to measure its thickness.
 Credit: Barry Becker

 Around 17 Bureau staff – technical officers and meteorologists – work across the 4 Australian stations: Casey, Mawson, Davis, and Macquarie Island.
-Meteorologists assist with aviation operations such as resupply trips, and research and transport flights.
+Meteorologists help with aviation operations such as resupply trips, and research and transport flights.
 They also provide forecasts for each of the research stations, field camps and Southern Ocean.
-Their work also contributes to services for the mainland.
-These include activities that support marine and atmospheric weather, and even space weather (which can affect satellite systems and communications).
+Our staff's work also contributes to services for the mainland.
+Data collected supports marine and atmospheric weather services, and even space weather, which can affect satellite systems and communications.

 Image: A Royal Australian Air Force plane drops fresh food, medical supplies and mail to expeditioners at Davis station.
 Credit: Barry Becker